ceos-org/FederatedAuth/WhitePaper/introduction.md

 This chapter introduces the evolving landscape of digital and unified Earth Observation (EO) access, setting the foundation for understanding federated authentication and authorization in the context of EO data systems.

+## Seamless & Secure EO Access: An Overview
+- Earth Observation (EO) missions produce vast amounts of data, supporting a wide range of stakeholders, including scientists, developers, and decision-makers worldwide.
+- Users come from diverse institutions — including research centers, government agencies, and commercial organizations — each requiring access to different datasets and services.
+- Managing this diversity of users and datasets requires a robust, unified access framework to ensure security, usability, and efficiency.

+## The Modern Dilemma: Why Unified EO Access is Critical
+- Diverse missions, diverse users: Multiple EO missions generate different data collections, leading to complex authorization scenarios.
+- Fragmented access control: Currently, authorization is handled locally at the application level, often based on different attributes.
+- Inconsistent user experience: Different datasets and services require different login flows, creating inefficiencies for users.

+## The Federated Solution: Authentication & Authorization

+## Purpose & Audience
+Federation facilitates collaboration by simplifying interorganizational access to EO data but also brings challenges such as dealing with legal and compliance issues.

+---

 ## Terms and Definitions

 ```{glossary}